simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docs_translation_converter.md

 ## Module summary

-This module is for the translation-conversion of the documents.
+This module is for the translation conversion of the documents.

 ## `apply_translation_to_doc` function docstring

 Apply a translation mapping to a specified markdown document.
-This interface save a translated file with a file name which has a language suffix (e.g., 'jp_your_doc.md').<hr>
+This interface saves a translated file with a file name with a language suffix (e.g., jp_your_doc.md).<hr>

 **[Parameters]**